tst5381/Evidence-System/README.md

 	- Using .md as document format for now.

-		- optionally read and edited with [Obsidian](https://obsidian.md/) for wiki-like navigation between documents.
+		- Optionally read and edited with [Obsidian](https://obsidian.md/) for wiki-like navigation between documents.

 	- Using git for version control and collaboration for now.